Academic Conference Fund

 |Eligibility||Abstracts from ACF Funded Presentations|

 The Student Senate, the Provost's Office, and the Center for Scholarly and Creative Excellence have established a fund to support student travel to academic conferences.
-The Academic Conference Fund (ACF) is available to all students, including non-traditional and graduate students, who may be looking for one time funding to present/perform at an academic conference that is related to their major, minor, and/or professional goals.
+The Academic Conference Fund (ACF) is available to all undergraduate students who may be looking for one time funding to present/perform at an academic conference that is related to their major, minor, and/or professional goals.

 Presenting an academic project, a creative exhibit, and/or a performance at an academic conference can be a valuable experience which enriches a student’s understanding of a discipline and subsequent professions.
 ACF is intended to assist students in presenting/performing such projects.

-Undergraduate and graduate students are able to apply for travel grants that range up to $500 for conference presenters (up to $750 for international travel).
+Undergraduate students are able to apply for travel grants that range up to $500 for conference presenters (up to $750 for international travel).
 The purpose of these grants is to encourage student presentations at academic conferences by offsetting the cost of attendance.

 The ACF grants are divided into 4 allotments which are distributed equally over the fiscal year (July-September, October-December, January-March, April-June).
 Proposals that meet established guidelines and quality will be awarded on a first-come, first-served basis each quarter until funds are exhausted for the quarter.
 Although grants are non-competitive, each application will be reviewed by the Director of the Office of Undergraduate Research and Scholarship.

 Students who are making oral presentations, poster presentations, exhibiting their work, or performing may apply for a grant up to $500 (up to $750 for international travel).
 Students are eligible for funding only once per fiscal year.
 Please note: the ACF grant and the APEF grant is mutually exclusive.
 A student may only receive one grant per fiscal year.

 Questions?
 See our ACF FAQs